- Business and Employment»

 - Blab about all sorts of irrelevant things.
 You know how to waste someone's time too.
 (Scheming approach)

-- Pass derogatory comments, be it about the interviewers' HR skills, or anything else about them.
+- Pass derogatory comments about the interviewers' HR skills.
+Deride everything else about them too.
 (Vengeful approach)

 - Express sympathy towards the interviewers' position, whatever that be.
 A friend gained is always better than an enemy made.
 (Conniving approach)

 - Apologise profusely for wasting the interviewers' time.
-Maybe even bowing in shame.
+Maybe even bow in shame.
 The customer is king.
 So the (potential) employer is emperor.
-(Self-deprecatory approach)
+(Self-Deprecatory approach)

 - Just get up and walk out of the interview room.
 (Blunt approach)